Introducing the Body Talk Mime School

 School description

-Always captivated by the silent art, Mario developed his own style and teaching techniques to apply in physical acting with circus performers, actors, figure skaters and politicians.
+Always captivated by the silent art, Mario developed his own style and teaching techniques to apply to physical acting with circus performers, actors, figure skaters, and politicians.

 • NECCA Circus School, Brattleboro, Vermont, USA